6% Place

 the people

 Finally, we developed a process for human interaction.
-A diverse matrix of people were interviewed.
-Our purpose was to hear what they had to say, both those who live in the neighborhood (the locals) and those who might move there (the in-comers).
-We talked to them one-on-one and in pairs and asked them to attend larger brain storming sessions that we organized as well.
-At these sessions, many ideas were generated that helped to inform us later on how to make our 6% Place attractive to in-comers and a better place for the residents.
+We talked to a diverse range of people with the goal of hearing what both current and potential Garfield residents had to say.
+We talked to them one-on-one and in pairs and asked them to attend larger brainstorming sessions that we organized.
+At these sessions, many ideas were generated that helped to inform us later on how to make our 6% Place attractive to potential residents and a better place for current residents.
 These ideas were documented on hundreds and hundreds of sticky notes.

-We systematically researched the Garfield, Penn Avenue and Friendship neighborhoods (the place, the people, the immigration patterns to Pittsburgh, and potential in-migrants) so that we could develop a meaningful strategy for the 6% Place experiment.
+We systematically researched of the people and places of the Garfield, Penn Avenue and Friendship neighborhoods as well as peoples’ reasons for moving to Pittsburgh so that we could develop a meaningful strategy for the 6% Place.

 our findings

-We were surprised by our demographic and physical findings.
-While the goal of the Penn Avenue Arts Initiative was to unite the fortunes of Friendship and Garfield more closely, this has not been accomplished to date.
-Penn Avenue remains a dividing line between wealth and poverty.
-This manifests itself in many ways.
-Amongst other indicators, Garfield has significantly higher rates of foreclosure and vacancy than Friendship, and lower housing values and rates of educational achievement.
-Additionally, there are still many vacant storefronts and land along Penn Avenue and there is far less diversity in Garfield than in Friendship.
+We were surprised by what we found.
+While the goal of the Penn Avenue Arts Initiative was to unite the fortunes of Friendship and Garfield more closely, this had not been accomplished to date.
+Penn Avenue remained a dividing line between wealth and poverty.
+This manifested itself in many ways.
+For example, Garfield has significantly higher rates of foreclosure and vacancy than Friendship, and lower housing values and rates of educational attainment.
+Additionally, there are still many vacant storefronts and land along Penn Avenue.

 the interviews

-We conducted interviews and held focus groups so that we could learn more about the experience and attitudes of both current residents and those who might move to Garfield in the future.
-While thousands of comments were made in the interviews and brain storming events that we conducted, some common themes quickly emerged.
-It was surprising how much in-comers had in common with locals: both groups want a safe and affordable place to live with resources and opportunities for themselves and their children.
-We grouped what we heard into simple clusters.
-While this may be an oversimplification of rich and detailed material, it has helped us to identify the common threads in these conversations.
-Ultimately, this information led us to create the most meaningful incentives – ones that will both lift up the people who live in Garfield and entice in-migrants to live there.
+We conducted interviews and held focus groups so that we could learn more about the experiences and attitudes of both current neighborhood residents and potential future residents.
+Thousands of comments were made in the interviews and brainstorming events that we conducted, and some common themes quickly emerged.
+It was surprising how much the current and potential neighborhood residents had in common: both groups wanted a safe and affordable place to live with resources and opportunities for themselves and for their children.
+These common threads in these conversations helped us create projects that will make the neighborhood a better place for everyone to live.

 what did we hear?

 Each group had a distinctive viewpoint.
-From the locals we heard some strong reminders that Garfield’s identity is critical to them with quotes such as “I don’t want Garfield to become Friendship 2,” “I wish Garfield had a better reputation” and “I wish Penn Avenue belonged to Garfield.”
-From the in-comers we heard some strong reminders of what they hoped for and the bond they hope to make with their new home with quotes such as “Pittsburgh was my Paris” and “I’m paying it back.”
+From neighborhood residents, we heard some strong reminders that Garfield’s identity is critical to them with quotes such as: “I don’t want Garfield to become Friendship 2,” “I wish Garfield had a better reputation,” and “I wish Penn Avenue belonged to Garfield.”
+From potential neighborhood residents, we heard some strong reminders of what they hoped for and the bond they hope to make with their new home with quotes such as “Pittsburgh was my Paris” and “I’m paying it back.”

 However, and most interestingly many comments were made by both groups and included these: I want an authentic place.
 I want an affordable life.
 I want a great business district.
 I want things to do, places to eat, and places to shop.
 I want good public transportation and a bikeable neighborhood.
 I want a clean and safe neighborhood.
 I want creativity and culture.
 I want cultural diversity.
 I want a voice.
 I want room for more than work.
 I want room to succeed.
 I want entrepreneurial opportunities.
 I want access to jobs.
 I want Garfield to be better.
 I want to feel part of something.